ambr0siaa/Arena/README.md

 # Arena Allocator

 Simple linear allocater as a learning project.
+This project also implemted for my [virtual machine](https://github.com/ambr0siaa/LunaVM)

 ## API